Ammad-1/PB-Qoutes/replit.md

 # Overview

 Printberry Quote App is a full-stack quoting and inventory management system for a printing business.
 The application allows users to manage customers, products, suppliers, print methods, and generate detailed quotes with PDF export functionality.
-It handles complex pricing calculations including tiered pricing, markup percentages, VAT, and delivery costs.
+It features a simplified quote builder interface for easy data entry and professional PDF generation with direct download capability.

+## Recent Changes (October 2025)

+- **Simplified Quote Builder**: Streamlined interface with essential fields only (product, print method, quantity, unit price, description)
+- **Manual Entry Support**: Users can enter custom product names and print methods without selecting from dropdowns
+- **PDF Download**: Clients can download quote PDFs directly to their computer from the History page
+- **Professional PDF Layout**: Modern design with blue header, alternating row colors, and clear sections
+- **Express v5 Compatibility**: Fixed wildcard route syntax for production deployment ('/*splat')
+- **Database Migration**: Made product_id and print_method_id nullable to support manual entry
+- **Fixed Pricing Mode**: Corrected manual_unit pricing mode to prevent 500 errors when using manual entries

 # User Preferences